Hyperplane Arrangements Satisfy (un)Twisted Logarithmic Comparison Theorems, Applications to $\mathscr{D}_{X}$-modules: Logarithmic Forms and Local Cohomology

 where $\reg(N \otimes_{k} M)$ considers $N \otimes_{k} M$ as a $A \otimes_{k} B$-module, $\reg(N)$ considers $N$ as a $A$-module, and $\reg(M)$ considers $M$ as a $B$-module.
 See Lemma 1.5(5) of \cite{SymondsCMRegularityCohomologyRingofGroup} for details; Proposition 2.4 of \cite{BensonRegularityConjectureCohomologyFiniteGroup} for a different proof. \end{enumerate} \end{remark}

-In \cite{DerksenSidman-CMRegularyByApproximation}, Derksen and Sidman gave a method to approximate Casteluonovo--Mumford regularity which is particularly potent for objects attached to hyperplane arrangements thanks to their amenability to addition/subtraction techniques.
+In \cite{DerksenSidman-CMRegularyByApproximation}, Derksen and Sidman gave a method to approximate Castelnuovo--Mumford regularity which is particularly potent for objects attached to hyperplane arrangements thanks to their amenability to addition/subtraction techniques.
 It is:

 \begin{corollary} \normalfont{(Corollary 3.7 of \cite{DerksenSidman-CMRegularyByApproximation})} Let $F = \oplus R(0)$ be a finite, free $R$-module generated in degree zero.
 Suppose that $M \subseteq F$ is a graded $R$-module and that we have modules $M_{1}, \dots, M_{\ell} \subseteq F$ and ideals $I_{1}, \dots, I_{\ell} \subseteq R$ such that